Shepherd Neame

 These improvements are reflected in stronger team performance and more consistent service delivery across sites.
 Progression has become more structured and transparent, with employees moving into senior chef, management and leadership roles more effectively.

-By creating clear development pathways, Shepherd Neame has strengthened engagement and retention, enabling employees to see long-term career opportunities within the business.
+By creating clear development pathways – supported in part by available employer funding, Shepherd Neame has strengthened engagement and retention, enabling employees to see long-term career opportunities within the business.
 At the same time, targeted apprenticeship programmes continue to close skills gaps in leadership, compliance, technical kitchen skills and commercial capability.

 With apprenticeships embedded at the heart of its people strategy, Shepherd Neame continues to invest in developing a skilled, engaged and future-ready workforce.